koraytugay/koraytugay.github.io/content/docker/dockerfile.md

 INSTRUCTION argument(s)
 ```

 where instructions are case-insensitive but best practice is to have them uppercase.

-## Dockerfile Example
 Given a Dockerfile with following contents:

 ```dockerfile
 FROM busybox
 CMD echo Hello world!
 ```

-an image can be built by
+an image can be built by `docker build` as follows:

 ```bash
 docker build -t koraytugay/busyhello .